man3ng/cse15l-lab-reports/lab2.md

 trilosophe@Trilosophes-MBP-16 .ssh % ls
 id_rsa		id_rsa.pub	known_hosts
 ```
 - This is a copy of my terminal, line-by-line.
-I am able to see my public key and private key storing location on my local device.
+I am able to see my public key and private key storing location on my local device after `cd` into `.ssh`.

 #### Absolute Path to Public SSH Key